Pest Control: How to Get Rid of Carpenter Ants

 How to Identify a Carpenter Ant Infestation

-- Some common signs of a Carpenter Ant infestation in your home are: Sight of ant on the premises, sawdust recurring in an area, and hearing what sounds like crinkling Saran wrap or cellophane within the walls
+- Some common signs of a Carpenter Ant infestation in your home are: Sight of ants on the premises, sawdust recurring in an area, and hearing what sounds like crinkling Saran wrap or cellophane within the walls.

 How to Prevent a Carpenter Ant Infestation